-Songwriter, Musician, Composer, Producer, Music Educator and Programming.
+Performer, Songwriter, Musician, Modular Synthesist, Composer, Producer, Music Educator, Music Business and Programming.

-Hussein is a multi instrumentalist, composer and music educator with a diverse range of recording, production and performance experiences as well as education experience spanning pre-school to post graduate here in the UK and abroad.
-He has taught at a number of institutions including Goldsmiths, City Lit, UOW, CM, IoE and organisations such as Prince’s Trust, Rockschool, the music and arts services for Harrow, Hammersmith and Fulham, Ealing and Westminster and special projects for Arts Council of England and Somerset House and Quintin Hogg Trust.
+Hussein is a multi instrumentalist, composer and music educator with a diverse range of recording, production and performance experiences as well as education experience spanning pre-school to post graduate in the UK and abroad.
+He has taught at a number of distinguished institutions including Goldsmiths, IOE, City Lit, UOW and organisations such as Prince’s Trust, Community Music, Rockschool, the music and arts services for Harrow, Hammersmith and Fulham, Ealing and Westminster and project managed special projects for Arts Council of England, BBC R2, Somerset House and Quintin Hogg Trust.

 As a writer his material has been featured in films and tv and songs signed to some of the largest publishers including AVEX and Sony.
 He was also instrumental in establishing the Rockschool format of popular music exams contributing large numbers of pieces performed by guitar, bass and drums students around the world!

 His writing has moved into the realms of video and he regularly posts YouTube videos covering his music technology and musicianship interests.
 As a side note, Hussein has also published videos to support academic staff when ensuring their documents are compliant with accessibility requirements when using tools such as Blackboard Ally.

 He is an independent artist running his own record label, Brown Baby Records and self releases and arranges distribution and sales of his own material releasing a new piece every month.
 The material varies from Jazz to Electronic to House music and he has been known to complete occasional remixes for students.